-We can easily see that $f$ is non-decreasing and non-negative on $(0, \infty)$.
+Observe that $f$ is non-decreasing and non-negative on $(0, \infty)$.
 Assume, for the sake of contradiction, that $f(\eta_0) = 0$ holds for some $\eta_0 > 0$.
-Then it follows from the identity theorem that $f(z)=0$ holds for every $z \in D$.
+Then, it follows from the identity theorem that $f(z)=0$ holds for every $z \in D$.
 This contradicts